cbor-wg/cddl-more-control/draft-ietf-cbor-cddl-more-control.md

 makes sure that any decision for classic base64 is actively taken.

-These control operators are "strict" in their matching, i.e., they do validate the mandates of their base documents.
+These control operators are "strict" in their matching, i.e., they only match base encodings that conform to the mandates of their defining documents.
-Note that this also means that `.b64u` and `.b64c` only accept the alphabets defined for each of them, respectively; this is maybe worth pointing out here explicitly as CDDL's "b64" literal prefix simply accepts either alphabet and this behavior is different from that of these control operators.
+Note that this also means that `.b64u` and `.b64c` only match text strings composed of the set of characters defined for each of them, respectively.
+(This is maybe worth pointing out here explicitly as this contrasts with the "b64" literal prefix that can be used to notate byte strings in CDDL source code, which simply accepts characters from either alphabet.
+This behavior is different from the matching behavior of the four base64 control operators defined here.)

 The additional designation "sloppy" indicates that the text string is not validated for any additional bits being zero, in variance to what